Bulletin of Glaciological Research

 Bulletin of Glaciological Research is a peer-reviewed scientific journal focusing on all aspects of snow and ice science.
 It is published by the Japanese Society of Snow and Ice and was established in 2000 as a successor of the Bulletin of Glacier Research (1987–1998).
-The current editor-in-chief (since 1 June 2017) is Tsutomu Uchida (Hokkaido University).
-The journal is indexed in Scopus.
+The current editor-in-chief (2025) is Shuji FUJITA (National Institute of Polar Research).
+The journal is indexed in the Emerging Sources Citation Index (ESCI) and Scopus.

-Two types of papers are published:
+Three types of papers are published: